 Join us for our DAE Story Room and the DAE Story Room Shorts, a dedicated space for short film projects.

-This format is an off-the-stage space where filmmakers meet, present projects and discuss challenges during development or post-production, seek advice before going into the open or listen in to other projects, collecting and sharing resources.
+An off-the-stage space where filmmakers meet, present projects and discuss challenges during development or post-production, seek advice before going into the open or listen in to other projects, collecting and sharing resources

-Our next Story Room Shorts session is on Friday, AUG 15 (15 CEST / Berlin Time).
+Our next Story Room Shorts session will be on July 10, 16 CEST (Berlin/Paris Time).
+Please note the new time.

 To participate (with or without a project) and be informed, please fill in this form.
 If you register with a project, we will get back to you to arrange for a slot.
 Please do reach out to storyroomshorts@dae-europe.org if you have any questions.